 Subrecipients must comply with all the requirements in 2 C.F.R.
 Part 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards).
 Funding guidelines established within this section support the four mission areas-Prevention, Protection, Mitigation, and Response-and associated core capabilities within the Goal.
-Allowable investments made in support of national priorities, as well as other capability-enhancing projects must have a nexus to terrorism preparedness and fall into the categories of planning, organization, exercises, training, or equipment, aligned to building capability, closing capability gaps, and/or sustaining capabilities as identified in the State THIRA/SPR.
+Allowable projects made in support of the national priorities, as well as other capability-enhancing projects must have a nexus to terrorism preparedness and fall into the categories of planning, organization, exercises, training, or equipment, aligned to closing capability gaps or sustaining capabilities identified in the State THIRA/SPR.